-Teacher Certification: Students interested in teacher certification in Arabic Chine certification in Arabic, Chinese,French, German, or Spanish should meet with the Modern Languages Academic Advisor as early in their academic career as possible for information on current program requirements.
+Students interested in teacher certification in Arabic, Chinese,French, German, or Spanish should meet with the Modern Languages Academic Advisor as early in their academic career as possible for information on current program requirements.
 World Language teachers in Kentucky may be eligible for interest forgiveness on student loans.